w3c/wai-tutorials/source/menus/styling.html.erb.md

   - G183
 ---

-Clear and consistent styling allows users to find and recognize menus more easily.
-This includes consistency in the behavior, appearance, and relative location on pages across a website.
+Clear and consistent styling allows users to find and recognize menus more quickly.
+Such styling includes consistency in the behavior, appearance, and relative location on pages across a website.

 ## General considerations